 Public behaviour and support for measures such as facemasks or social distancing are crucial in tackling a pandemic.
-Yet, it can be difficult to secure and maintain that support, and to avoid debates getting polarised.
+Yet, it can be difficult to secure and maintain that support, and avoid debates getting polarised.

 The research found that polarisation emerges when policies are associated with opposing political parties and politicians.
 But the research also revealed that people have a high level of confidence that science experts will act in the public’s best interest.

 The Covid pandemic provided a unique opportunity to study this issue.
 It was a new threat and one that was experienced simultaneously across the world, allowing for international comparisons.

 The research team, led by the University of Colorado Boulder, included Dr Gabriela Jiga-Boy from Swansea University, a social psychology expert, alongside colleagues from elsewhere in the UK, US, Sweden, Israel, Austria, Italy, and Singapore.

 Their research involved 13,000 participants in seven countries: the UK, the US, Brazil, Israel, Italy, Sweden, and South Korea.
 These countries display a range of different political systems and parties in government and varying experiences of Covid and responses to it.

 In each country, participants were asked first about their overall political views, using a measure called affective polarisation: their feelings towards liberal and conservative politicians and experts.

 They were then asked to give their views on two Covid policies.
 Both involved restrictions, but one emphasised more stringent public health measures to keep case numbers down, while the other involved fewer restrictions for economic recovery.